TECHNOLOGY DESCRIPTION

 Matrix displays are intended for applications requiring the display of many different forms of text and images.
 These displays comprise of a large array of pixels.
 These individual pixels are controlled by a TFT array similar to what you will have a typical computer monitor or TV screen.

 Segmented displays are intended for applications where the display requirements can be met using predefined segments that can be turned on or off.
-This is similar to what one would see in a typical calculator with a numeric or alphanumeric display - the display be made up of an array of pixels or by a collection of predefined shapes.
+This is similar to what one would see in a typical calculator with a numeric or alphanumeric display and can be used for dynamic graphics- the display be made up of an array of pixels or by a collection of predefined shapes.
+Visit our module page for high resolution displays and our Prism page for segmented displays.

-• What is E Ink's minimum purchase quantity for Matrix displays?
+• What is E Ink's minimum purchase quantity for displays?

 This varies based on the size and requirements of the display application and whether it is a custom or standard size display.
 It is best to discuss your requirements with a member of our sales team.